AsadUllah1010/Search-Queries-Anomaly-Detection/README.md

 4. CTR (Click Through Rate): The ratio of clicks to impressions, indicating the effectiveness of the query in leading users to the website.
 5. Position: The average ranking of the website in search results for the query.
 # Usage
+Jupyter Notebook
+# Conclusion
+In this correlation matrix:
+1. Clicks and Impressions are positively correlated, meaning more Impressions tend to lead to more Clicks.
+2. Clicks and CTR have a weak positive correlation, implying that more Clicks might slightly increase the Click-Through Rate.
+3. Clicks and Position are weakly negatively correlated, suggesting that higher ad or page Positions may result in fewer Clicks.
+4. Impressions and CTR are negatively correlated, indicating that higher Impressions tend to result in a lower Click-Through Rate.
+5. Impressions and Position are positively correlated, indicating that ads or pages in higher Positions receive more Impressions.
+6. CTR and Position have a strong negative correlation, meaning that higher Positions result in lower Click-Through Rates.
+The anomalies in our search query data are not just outliers.
+They are indicators of potential areas for growth, optimization, and strategic focus.
+These anomalies are reflecting emerging trends or areas of growing interest.
+Staying responsive to these trends will help in maintaining and growing the website’s relevance and user engagement.
+So, Search Queries Anomaly Detection means identifying queries that are outliers according to their performance metrics.
+It is valuable for businesses to spot potential issues or opportunities, such as unexpectedly high or low CTRs.